GSA/challenges-and-prizes/_all-challenges/1183-envisioning-health-equity-art-challenge.md

 card-image: /assets/netlify-uploads/art_chall-graphic-with-wide-deminsions.png
 agency-logo: /assets/netlify-uploads/NIH_Master_Logo_Vertical_2Color.jpg
-tagline: A competition to share original artwork that reflects an America where health disparities is a thing of the past
+tagline: A competition to share original artwork that reflects an America where health disparities are a thing of the past
 agency: National Institutes of Health - National Institute on Minority Health and Health Disparities
 external-url: https://nimhd.nih.gov/programs/edu-training/art-challenge/